 Following the collaborative GCRMN-Caribbean method gives reef managers more tools to compare reef monitoring data, which will be widely available for a variety of purposes including: to contributing to our understanding of the processes that shape coral reefs; and providing actionable advice to policy makers, stakeholders and communities at variety of special scales from local to Caribbean wide.

-The Nature Foundation surveys mainly dive sites in the Man of War Shoal Marine Protected Area, however other important dive sites around the island are surveyed as well.
-Currently, The Nature Foundations surveys seven sites for their reef composition; Frenchman’s Reef, Mikes Maze, Proselyte Reef, Long Bay Reef, Fish Bowl, Shark Hotel, and Moonscape.
+The Nature Foundation surveys mainly dive sites in the Man of War Shoal Marine Protected Area, however, other important dive sites around the island are surveyed as well.
+Currently, The Nature Foundations surveys seven sites for their reef composition:

 All measurements are conducted along a transect line and repeated five times on one site.
-First, abundance and biomass of all fish species is determined, secondly the cover of reef organisms (corals) will be analyzed based on photo quadrats made during the dives and photo quadrats will be also assessed for coral health.
+First, abundance and biomass of all fish species is determined.
+Secondly, the cover of reef organisms (corals) will be analyzed based on photo quadrants made during the dives and photo quadrants will be also assessed for coral health.